cython/cython/INSTALL.rst

     your PYTHONPATH.
 On unix, also put the bin directory on your PATH.

+See `README.rst <https://github.com/cython/cython/blob/master/README.rst>`_ for
-See README.txt for pointers to other documentation.
+pointers to other documentation.